Learn, Understand and Grow With Your Child!

 Parent Education Classes and Registration Fee

-This class provides parents with a forum to discuss the many developmental demands of parenting the two-year old.
-Discussion topics include: Routines, Building Math Skills, Science, Sensory Play, Potty Training, the Importance of Reading and more.
+This class provides parents with a forum to discuss the many demands of parenting the two-year old.
+Discussion topics include: Social, Emotional and Cognitive Development Routines, Building Early Math and Literacy Skills, Sensory Play, Potty Training, and more.
 Toddlers participate in circle time, outdoor play and various hands-on activities based on themes surrounding the alphabet, math and science.
 You and your toddler will also participate in field trips that will extend the learning outside the classroom.
 There will be additional fees for field trips.